HariSK20/Snake/README.md

 Steps to Use:

 1. Clone this Repo
-2. Run snake.py using the terminal
+2. Run snake.py in your python interpreter
+3. Use The Arrow keys or WASD keys to move the snake
+4. Press q to quit